HUGG/Detrital-MC/docs/source/manual/input-file.rst

 Section 1, line 1 (1 required value)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Value 1: Number of basins to analyze.
+- **Value 1**: Number of basins to analyze.

-    The only input value here is the number of basins to analyze (``num_basins``).
+    The only input value here is the number of basins to analyze.
     This should be an integer value.

 Section 1, line 2 (4+ required values)